 Looks aren’t everything — but when it comes to your resume, appearances do matter.
 A good resume shouldn’t just be impressive to read, it should also be nice to look at, which means hitting a good balance of content and white space.
 If this sounds shallow, it isn’t — formatting, headings, and design can all massively impact readability, which means something as simple as margins can make or break your resume.

-The best size for resume margins
+The right size for resume margins

 A simple guideline is that your resume margins should be one inch on all sides — left, right, top, and bottom.
 This is usually the default margin setting on most word processors.